Travel in Austria

 14,000 years ago, at the end of the last ice age, the entire Kaprun valley area was covered by a huge glacier.
 The melting of the glacier created powerful rivers that carved into the mountain rocks for thousands of years.
 The persistent and strong flow of the rivers created natural canyons in the heart of the high mountains.
 One of the most spectacular canyons in the Salzburg region is located in this area and is called Sigmund-Thun-Klamm.

-The canyon was opened to visitors as early as the end of the 19th century after a man named Nikolaus Gassner managed to build a wooden path along the canyon.
-The path was open for a period but was closed to visitors at the end of the 1930s.
+At the end of the 19th century, Nikolaus Gassner built a wooden path along the canyon, opening it to visitors.
+The path remained open for some time but closed to visitors at the end of the 1930s.
 Its closure was due to the construction of a power station nearby that used the power of the river’s flow to generate electricity.

 Only in 1991 was the trail reopened to hikers.
 Today, the gorge serves as a popular tourist site and, at the same time, as a site for generating electricity from water energy, operated by the local energy company Verbund.